 If Google is the New York City of the Internet, YouTube is Los Angeles — it gets more than 1 billion unique visitors a year, watching more than 4 billion hours of content.

+Healthcare videos are surprisingly popular on YouTube.
 Top surgical videos get millions of views, and even videos from smaller local practices can get thousands of views and dozens of shares.
 Patients like getting information from experts, and they like getting to know doctors before they decide who to trust with their healthcare.

 Letting patients see the real you isn’t just a benefit of YouTube marketing — it’s the point.
 Video (and social media in general) is the perfect medium to share your personality, bedside manner, and practice philosophy.
 Viewers can see you work, watch you interact with patients, get to know your staff, and hear you provide helpful tips or information about timely topics.
 This helps them connect with you emotionally before setting foot in your office or picking up the phone.

 It can also help you establish or reinforce a brand: how you want patients to see you and your practice.
 Do you have a comforting voice and gentle touch?
 Are you a knowledgeable specialist with all of the answers?
 Is your office bright and welcoming and your staff friendly?
 Are you funny, putting your patients at ease?
 These are things that can set you apart from other doctors, and things that show clearly on video.

 So what’s your thing, and how do you show it off?
 A welcoming doctor might start with an iPhone tour of the office.
 A knowledgeable expert might do an explainer video or even a live procedure.
 It’s up to you (and your iPhone).